Navyasribhaskar/iSRL-Research/README.md

 ×NOT Organisations.

 Questions to answer:

 1)Which food substance →highest allergy prevalence that affect global population based on Published epidemiological data.
-Cite the specific studies & their reported figures --exact research paper that support my statement which includes Author names -- Year of publication
+Cite the specific studies
+(--exact research paper that support my statement which includes Author names -- Year of publication
--- Journal of source
+-- Journal of source)
---Number/statistics reported in those studies.
+ & their reported figures (--Number/statistics reported in those studies.)

-2) Which substances (allergens) appear in South Asia India-specific epidemiological literature (research paper that study disease patterns in populations) as significant allergens (most common such as nuts, mikets.....).
+2) Which substances (allergens) appear in South Asia India-specific epidemiological literature (research paper that study disease patterns in populations) as significant allergens (most common such as nuts, milets.....).
 If data is absent/ little (sparse) mention it.

 3) FSSAI Food Safety and standard Authority of India One of its rules is that Certain allergens must be declared on food labels 1st part of Question states:
 •Did ESSAI look at research studies about
-•Did they identity which food cause the most allergies
-• Did they choose based on India epidemiological data.
+•Did they identity which food cause the most allergies •Did they choose based on India epidemiological data.
 Population Burdens --How common?
 How serious?
 How many people affected?